Caryma Sa'd: Canadian Anti-Hate Network

+In 2023, Sa'd sued the Canadian Anti-Hate Network due to circumstances surrounding the protests against the Chinatown event and its cancellation.
+The action was dismissed on September 25, 2023 as having "no reasonable cause of action and therefore has no reasonable prospect of success" with Sa'd ordered to pay CAHN's legal costs.

+Other activism

 Sa'd was arrested for trespassing by Ontario Provincial Police on May 26, 2022, as she tried to enter political rally for Doug Ford at the John C. Munro Hamilton International Airport.
 Charges were dropped on November 8, 2022.